 Welcome to my website!
 I am a bassoonist based in Dallas, TX, where I am currently engaged in original research in the areas of woodwind performance and pedagogy.

-Prior to moving to Dallas, I spent a decade and a half as an orchestral performer, holding the principal bassoon positions with the Detroit Opera, Columbus Philharmonic and Camerata Orchestra.
-During this time, I also appeared regularly with the Detroit Symphony Orchestra, the Windsor Symphony in Canada as well as other ensembles.
+Prior to arriving in Dallas to take up a teaching position at Southern Methodist University, I spent a decade and a half as an orchestral performer, having held the principal bassoon positions with the Michigan Opera Theatre at the Detroit Opera House, Columbus Philharmonic and Camerata Orchestra, and the second bassoon position with the Terre Haute Symphony.
+While in Michigan, I appeared regularly with the Detroit Symphony Orchestra, the Flint and Dearborn Symphonies, the Windsor Symphony in Canada as well as other ensembles.

-I'm a frequent recitalist in the US and abroad, both as a soloist and chamber musician.
+I am a frequent recitalist in the US and abroad, both as a soloist and chamber musician.
 Depending on the occasion, I utilize three different bassoons: Püchner model Superior, Yamaha YFG-812 (thick wall model), and Heckel (11K).

 Thanks for visiting!